Kanak people: Dances

 Dances are performed during the traditional Kanak gatherings with the objective of cementing relationships within the clan and with ancestors.
 Dance is performed in the form of a message or a legend, often related to their daily activities or important events such as birth, marriage, circumcision, the death of a chief and so forth.
 Dancers paint themselves colourfully to please the ancestors watching over them.
 Wooden masks made of local materials such as bark, feathers and leaves adorn them representing a physical link with the invisible world.

 The Festival des Arts du Pacifique, the Festival of Pacific Arts, is organized every four years.
 Dancers are trained in traditional dances in special workshops.
 Welcome dances performed by groups are very popular.
 Of the various dance forms, the pilou-pilou dance is a unique dance form of the Kanaks, which recounts many stories of the clans.
 The pilou-pilou dance form of the Kanaks, now almost extinct, was so named by the early French missionaries of New Caledonia and involved stomping with bamboo tubes and beating of bark-clappers accompanied by singing in duets with shrieks and whistles of hundreds of dancers.
-However, in view of very strong nature of this form of dance, with a trance-like status attained by the dancers, these have been banned; the last such dance reported was in 1951.
+In view of very strong nature of this form of dance, with a trance-like status attained by the dancers, these have been banned; the last such dance reported was in 1951.

-Music
+Music and oral literature

 Music, dance and singing are part of many a Kanak ceremonial function such as initiation, courting and mourning.
 Conch shells are blown by an appointed person to represent a clan chief's arrival or the voice of an ancestor.
 Rhythm instruments used include Bwanjep, used during ceremonies by a group of men; Jew's harp, (wadohnu in the Nengone language where it originated) made of dried piece of coconut palm leaf held between the teeth and an attached segment of soft nerve leaf; coconut-leaf whizzer, a piece of coconut leaf attached to a string and twirled that produces a noise like a humming bee; oboe, made of hollow grass stems or bamboo; end-blown flute, made of 50 cm long hollowed pawpaw leaf stem; bamboo stamping tubes that are struck vertically against the ground and played at major events; percussion instruments (hitting sticks, palm sheaths); rattles that are worn on the legs made of coconut leaves, shells and certain fruits.
 Kanak groups such as Bethela first made the recordings on cassette around 1975 or 1976.

+Coming from an oral tradition, Kanak knowledge was traditionally passed through poems, legends, and stories.
+Children's oral history is provided by parents and other relatives who also use tickling and onomatopoeic noise to hold the child's attention.
+Some of the notable Kanak authors include Jean-Marie Tjibaou who wrote La Présence Kanak; Susanna Ounei-Small, a Kanak author from Ouvéa who wrote about the Matignon Accords; and Kaloombat Tein, author of Hwanfalik – Sayings from the Hienghene Valley which provides insight into Hienghène legends and is written in Hienghène, with English language translation.